Quantum-Codes/jeeadv_2024/README.md

 The Excel sheets and CSV files can be accessed from the `exported_data`  directory in this repository.
 Simply navigate to the folder and download the required files.

 ## About the files

+### combined.xlsx
+This file contains all the data from the other files in a single file and also contains some manual fixes to the data (ORCR) which is not present in the other files.<br>
+It is highly recommended to use this file over the others.

 ### ORCR.xlsx